Skip to main content

 Platform guides

-Same pattern in each framework: define a tool that calls the LithoBlocks API with template_id and payload, then add that tool to your agent.
+Same pattern in each framework: define a tool that calls the LithoBlocks API with template_id and data (often built from an agent-side payload), then add that tool to your agent.

 Next steps